SveinJH/TheWineBase/README.md

 It will use the public API from Norways "Vinmonopolet" to fetch and display useful information about its products and stores.
 User authentication and management will be provided by Firebase's Authentication REST API.

+## Check it out
+Even though the project is far from finished, I have deployed it in order to get feedback and find bugs.
+You can check it out at [www.twb.sjhoie.no](www.twb.sjhoie.no)

 ## Getting Started
 Clone and yada yada...
 (TODO)